Lawrence General RNs Ratify New Contract; Call on Decision Makers to Direct Desperately Needed State and Federal Funds to the Beleaguered but Essential Hospital

-LAWRENCE, Mass. , Aug.
-26, 2022 /PRNewswire/ -- The five hundred unionized nurses of Lawrence General Hospital (LGH), who are represented by the Massachusetts Nurses Association (MNA), overwhelmingly voted in favor of ratifying their new three-year contract yesterday, August 25.
+LAWRENCE, Mass., Aug.
+29, 2022 /PRNewswire/ -- The five hundred unionized nurses of Lawrence General Hospital (LGH), who are represented by the Massachusetts Nurses Association (MNA), overwhelmingly voted in favor of ratifying their new three-year contract on August 25.

 The ratification comes after 14 months of contract negotiations, 12 of which included a federal mediator.
 The tentative agreement for the now-ratified contract was reached in the early morning hours of July 28, just hours ahead of a planned informational picket by the nurses that was then called off.